Watch This Space: Securing Satellite Communication through Resilient Transmitter Fingerprinting: Motivation

 We also use a \textit{Siamese model} -- unlike conventional classifiers, these compare two signals and produce a distance metric representing the likelihood of two messages having been sent from the same transmitter.
 This technique enables \textit{one-shot learning}: new transmitters can be introduced without requiring the system to be retrained, and can be used immediately with only a small number of examples.
 This is particularly useful in the context of satellites in Low Earth Orbit (LEO), which must be replaced more frequently.

 We captured a large high sample rate dataset of real-world data from the \textit{Iridium} satellite constellation.
 We use this data to train and test our system, since decoders are readily available and previous works have demonstrated the constellation to be viable for fingerprinting~\cite{oligeriPASTAI2020}.
 Our baseline architecture can be used and enhanced for use in deployed satellite systems.
-To faciliate this, our full dataset and code will be made freely available on publication.
+To faciliate this, our full dataset and code have been made freely available.\footnote{The code is available at \url{https://github.com/ssloxford/SatIQ}, and the dataset and model weights at \url{https://zenodo.org/record/8220494} and \url{https://zenodo.org/record/8298532} respectively.}